kalyanpd/Hotel-Management-System/README.md

 (iii) Customer Check out and Calculate bill automatically.
 (iv) Auto Generate Bill when Customer Checkout.
 (v) Store Bill Details in future see and print this bill.
-(vi)Pay-as-you-go service, upgrade easily, quick installation Technology Used:- JAVA, AWT & Swing
+(vi)Pay-as-you-go service, upgrade easily, quick installation.
+Technology Used:- JAVA, AWT & Swing
 Tools Used:- Apache Net-Beans for Coding
 JDBC for database Connectivity